Cecil Souders: College and military career

-NFL
+Professional career

-Souders was drafted in the 25th round of the 1945 NFL Draft by the Washington Redskins, but ended up playing three years with the Detroit Lions.
+Souders was drafted in the 25th round of the 1945 NFL draft by the Washington Redskins, but ended up playing three years with the Detroit Lions.
 In 1947 he played in 11 games (starting four) with 15 receptions for 184 yards and his only career touchdown.
 In 1948 he played in 12 games, starting six, with two receptions for 19 yards.
 In 1949, he played in 12 games, starting four, with no receptions.
 He ended his career with 17 receptions for 203 yards.

 Personal life

 Souders and Jean Hoover, who was a Bucyrus High School cheerleader, were married in 1939 in Kentucky.
 After football, he was a salesman for Suburban Motor Freight Company, managing the Detroit terminal.
 After 38 years, he became executive vice president, retiring in 1984.
 As of 2019, Souders and his wife of 80 years, Jean, were living in Avon Park, Florida though later moved back to Ohio.

 Souders died in Hilliard on August 30, 2021, at the age of 100.

 In 2002, Souders was inducted into the Ohio State University Athletic Hall of Fame.

 In 2016, he was inducted into the inaugural class of the Bucyrus City Schools Hall of Fame.